 Open Peer Review.
 Open Publishing.
 Open Access.
 Open Discussion.
 Open Directory.
 Open Recommendations.
 Open API.
 Open Source.

-Feat2Vec: Dense Vector Representation for Data with Features
+Feat2Vec: Dense Vector Representation for Data with Arbitrary Features

-TL;DR:Learn dense vector representations of arbitrary types of features in unlabeled datasets
+TL;DR:Learn dense vector representations of arbitrary types of features in labeled and unlabeled datasets

 Enter your feedback below and we'll get back to you as soon as possible.